Study and Motivation

 About the Author

 Adriana Thompson is an author who earns her living as a freelance writer.
-She is writing a children's book, hoping that someday she will become a famous writer.
+She is currently writing a children's book and hopes to become a famous writer someday.